OSINT-TECHNOLOGIES/gaia/README.md

-**Welcome to GAIA - Geospatial & Aerial Images Analyser [BETA]**
+***Welcome to GAIA - Geospatial & Aerial Images Analyser [BETA]***

-*This program solution is not final and some details are potentially to be changed*
+[!]
+This program solution is not final and some details are potentially to be changed [!]

-*New filters may be added to this program soon or later*
+[!]
+New filters may be added to this program soon or later [!]

-*Current version - 0.11b*
+[!]
+Current version - 0.2b [!]

-### FIRST STEPS TO START

-1) Open PATH.txt file in the directory of GAIA and past here the path to your folder with images which you want to analyze
-   - Ex: C:\\Users\\User\\Desktop\\GAIA\\IMAGES\\
-   - IT IS NECESSARY TO HAVE 2 BACK-SLASHES

-3) Start program using one of these ways:
-   - use start.bat file (it’ll start Jupyter Notebook server on localhost:8888 and program will be opened in your browser)
-   - open GAIA.ipynb file in Jupyter Notebook IDE (DataSpell works well and program was tested in it)

-4) Start the program using “Run All” button

-5) Enter the name of image which you want to analyze

-6) Get the result!

-7) If you want to change the way some filter work - go to pre-config cell and change it however you want
-   - original config file is located in the GAIA folder

-### INCLUDED IMAGE FILTERS
+There's only 2 steps to start:
+   - Upload an image using the context menu on the left

+   - Select filters from the menu on the left

+Then you get the result.
+You can select multiple filters or cancel your selection and everything will be auto-updated

+***INCLUDED IMAGE FILTERS***

 1) Gray filter
 2) BGR filter